-Nepeta, commonly known as catmint or catnip, is a herbaceous perennial plant native to Europe, Asia, and Africa, and belongs to the Lamiaceae family. which includes many aromatic plants like mint and lavender.
-With its beautiful appearance, delightful fragrance, and intriguing effects on cats, Nepeta has earned a special place in the hearts and gardens of many.
+Nepeta, commonly known as catmint, is a herbaceous perennial plant native to Europe, Asia, and Africa, and belongs to the Lamiaceae family. which includes many aromatic plants like mint and lavender.
+With its beautiful appearance, delightful fragrance, Nepeta has earned a special place in the hearts and gardens of many.
+Note that Nepeta cataria (Catnip) is considered an herb and is not part of the Nepeta perennial summary.

 When planting Nepeta, ensure proper spacing to allow for good air circulation and prevent overcrowding.
 Providing between 12-18 inches between each plant is recommended; spacing recommendations may vary depending on the specific variety.
 Nepeta thrives in full sun to light shade, so choose an area that receives at least 6 hours of sunlight daily.